 A person record:

-Author name to Recipient name, date of letter, in Name of contributing project/editor(s) if applicable, ed. [eds], ‘Name of Catalogue’, in Early Modern Letters Online, Cultures of Knowledge, URL of record, ID 1234, accessed 29 Aug 2014.
+Author name to Recipient name, date of letter, in Name of contributing project/editor(s) if applicable, ed. [eds], ‘Name of Catalogue’, in Early Modern Letters Online, ed.
+Howard Hotson and Miranda Lewis, URL of letter record including ‘w/number’ accessed 1 January 2021.

 A translation or transcription hosted by EMLO:

-Author name to Recipient name, date of letter, translation by Name of Translator, in Early Modern Letters Online, Cultures of Knowledge, URL of item, accessed 29 Aug 2014.
+Author name to Recipient name, date of letter, translation by Name of Translator or Transcriber, in Early Modern Letters Online, ed.
+Howard Hotson and Miranda Lewis, URL of item, accessed 1 January 2021.

 A manuscript image hosted by EMLO:

-Author name to Recipient name, date of letter, Name of Repository, Shelfmark or access number, image consulted on Early Modern Letters Online, Cultures of Knowledge, URL of item, accessed 29 August 2014.
+Author name to Recipient name, date of letter, Name of Repository, Shelfmark or access number, image consulted on Early Modern Letters Online, ed.
+Howard Hotson and Miranda Lewis, URL of item, accessed 1 January 2021.

 N.B. images, translations and transcriptions must not be reproduced without express permission by the relevant repository or author.